Who Has to Ride the Bus?

-Tickets for the Reds Meadow/Devils Postpile Shuttle bus are $8.00 for adults, $4.00 for children aged 3-15, and free for children under age 2.
+Tickets for the Reds Meadow/Devils Postpile Shuttle bus are $15.00 for adults, $7.00 for children aged 3-15, and free for children under age 2.
 Tickets may be purchased at the Mammoth Mountain Adventure Center.
-Tickets are usually purchased the day of, but may be purchased in advance in special circumstances.
-Contact Eastern Sierra Transit Authority for more information.
+Reservations are strongly encouraged.
+Visit Eastern Sierra Transit Authority's website for more information.

 Parking for the Reds Meadow/Devils Postpile Shuttle is near the Mammoth Mountain Main Lodge and along the road downhill from the Main Lodge and the Adventure Center.
 On busy weekends and on holidays, parking lots are crowded and visitors may have to walk along the roadway to get to the Adventure Center.
 Please be careful of traffic on the roadway.
 View a map of the Adventure Center and parking areas.

 From the Village at Mammoth Lakes